Leading Innovation in Schools

 How do we help our students learn today and prepare them for a rapidly changing world?
 A driving force behind this change is technology.
 It affects the way we communicate, the way we work, the way we live day-to-day.
 It also empowers every individual—and every learner—to create amazing things and make a difference in the world.
 But first, we need to raise the bar for what’s expected, and what’s possible, for learning with technology.

-Brent D. Frey is part of Apple’s Education team, working with school leaders to leverage technology to transform learning.
-Prior to Apple, Brent served for 18 years as a teacher, principal, and technology director in Pennsylvania.
-He holds a BS Ed in Technology Education and an MS Ed in Education Administration.
+Dr. Mark Benno is part of Apple’s Education team, working with school leaders to leverage technology to transform learning.
+Prior to Apple, Dr. Benno served as an adjunct professor, teacher, principal, and technology coordinator in Texas and Mississippi.
+He holds a Ph.D in Technology and Teacher Professional Development with a minor in Curriculum and Instruction, a Masters in Secondary Education, and a BS in Social Work.

 Embark on a collaborative and exploratory design process to reflect on the purpose of secondary school.
 Create a shareable artifact that conveys what you and your community believe a secondary school graduate should know and be able to do.